dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Power Paw Purple.md

 item_uid: Power Paw Purple

-Power Paw (Purple) can be found in crater, eastfoothills, blossomingfield
+Power Paw (Purple) can be found in blossomingfield, crater, eastfoothills